-1. Insert the first previously programmed coded key into the ignition.

-2. Turn the ignition from the 1 (off) position to the 3 (on) position.
+- 1. Insert the first previously programmed coded key into the ignition. - 2.
+Turn the ignition from the 1 (off) position to the 3 (on) position.
 Keep the ignition in the 3 (on) position for at least three seconds, but no more than 10 seconds.

-3. Turn the ignition to the 1 (off) position and remove the first coded key from the ignition.

-4. Within 10 seconds of turning the ignition to the 1 (off) position, insert the second previously coded key into the ignition.

-5. Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least three seconds, but no more than 10 seconds.

-6. Turn the ignition to the 1 (off) position and remove the second previously programmed coded key from the ignition.

-7. Within 20 seconds of turning the ignition to the 1 (off) position and removing the previously programmed coded key, insert the new unprogrammed key (new key/valet key) into the ignition.

-8. Turn the ignition from the 1 (off) position to the 3 (on) position.
-Keep the ignition in the 3 (on) position for at least six seconds.

-9. Remove the newly programmed coded key from the ignition.
+- 3. Turn the ignition to the 1 (off) position and remove the first coded key from the ignition. - 4.
+After three seconds but within 10 seconds of turning the ignition to the 1 (off) position, insert the second previously coded key into the ignition. - 5.
+Turn the ignition from the 1 (off) position to the 3 (on) position.
+Keep the ignition in the 3 (on) position for at least three seconds, but no more than 10 seconds. - 6.
+Turn the ignition to the 1 (off) position and remove the second previously programmed coded key from the ignition. - 7.
+After three seconds but within 20 seconds of turning the ignition to the 1 (off) position and removing the previously programmed coded key, insert the new unprogrammed key (new key/valet key) into the ignition. - 8.
+Turn the ignition from the 1 (off) position to the 3 (on) position.
+Keep the ignition in the 3 (on) position for at least six seconds. - 9.
+Remove the newly programmed coded key from the ignition.